BoilerplateMVC/Marionette-Require-Boilerplate/README.markdown

 #Description
 A Marionette.js, Backbone.js and Require.js Boilerplate that promotes decoupling your JavaScript into modules, separating business logic from application logic using Collections/Models, Regions and Views, reusing your JavaScript between Desktop and Mobile Web versions while using a mobile framework (jQuery Mobile), including non-AMD Compatible Third Party Scripts in your project, optimizing all of your JavaScript (minify, concatenate, etc), and unit testing your JavaScript.
+Part of the [BoilerplateMVC](https://github.com/BoilerplateMVC) suite.

 #Getting Started
    1. Download and install [Node.js](http://nodejs.org/#download)